 1. Haxnicks Fleece030101 Large Pack of 2 Easy Fleece Jacket, Transparent, 120x0.03x180 cm

-One of the most popular garden fleece covers is the Haxnicks easy fleece jacket, that can be bought in three different sizes: a pack of four small covers, three medium covers, or two large covers.
-The small and medium packs are priced the same at 5.99, but if you opt for the two large ‘jackets’, they will cost a little more at 7.69 per pack.
+One of the most popular garden fleece covers is the Haxnicks Fleece Jacket and it really is a nice horticultural fleece – certainly my top pick for the UK weather, that can be bought in three different sizes: a pack of four small covers, three medium covers, or two large covers.
+The small and medium packs are priced the same, but if you opt for the two large ‘jackets’, they will cost a little more.

 We got our hands on the large ones, and they measured 120cm x 180cm, a good size for small trees and larger plants.
 The Haxnicks jackets are called so because they are designed to slip over the plants and be secured by a drawstring at the bottom, rather than having to be wrapped around like some other types of plant fleece products.
 Of course, this has its pros and cons.
 On the plus side, it means there are no gas in the cover for icy winds and chills to get in, which can happen when you wrap pants yourself, but on the other hand, the design of these covers means that if your plants is considerably wider than the bag, you won’t be able to use it.

 The covers, no matter what size you buy, are made from 35GSm polypropylene, which is a strong and durable material.
 However, these have been made quite thin to let moisture and air through, so you will still have to be a little careful with them to make sure you don’t tear them.